camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 A (pre-)release PR provides only the following changes:
 * update of the version information in the API OAS definition files (no "wip" in the version field and base URL of any of the API files).
+* ensure all links (URLS) point to resources of the release and include the release number on their path (no links with "main", no relative links).
 * complete the `APIname-API-Readiness-Checklist.md` file ensuring all required release assets are available.
 If not yet available, copy the template [API-Readiness-Checklist.md](/documentation/API-Readiness-Checklist.md), and prefix it with the API name.
 * update the `CHANGELOG.md` file in the home of the API repository.
 If not yet available, copy the [CHANGELOG_TEMPLATE.md](/documentation/CHANGELOG_TEMPLATE.md).
 See also the example available in the [SupportingDocuments folder](/documentation/SupportingDocuments).
   * add a new section at the top of the file for the release and each API version with the following content: